moliver28/research-handbook/content/handbook/support/workflows/data_handling.md

 Putting RED data into a system that's only authorized for ORANGE data represents risk to the company for two reasons:

-1. Systems with RED data have a special classification, and have to be listed as [subprocessors](https://about.gitlab.com/privacy/subprocessors/), which involves informing customers and holding a period for comments from them.
+1. Systems with RED data have a special classification, and may have to be listed as a[Subprocessor](https://about.gitlab.com/privacy/subprocessors/) if the RED data includes Personal Data AND the data is specifically collected to provide the contractual services.
+Listing a system as a Subprocessor means Customers must be notified about how the system will be used and provided a right to object to the system for a contractually stipulated period of time.
 (Compliance risk)
 2. Systems with RED data can only be accessed by company-managed devices.
 (Security risk)

 It's imperative that we keep RED data out of systems that aren't cleared for it.